By M. Kruse

 Hawaiian Airlines baggage policy is straightforward:

-- Baggage allowance: One checked bag is $30 in the main cabin for the first, $40 for the second (domestic routes); free in first-class.
-Checked bag fees vary based on flight routes, with discounts available for first-class passengers and loyalty program members.
+Baggage fees vary based on flight routes, with discounts available for first-class passengers and loyalty program members.

-- Baggage rules: No checked bag over 70 lbs; oversized/overweight fees apply.
+Baggage rules: No checked bag over 70 lbs; oversized/overweight fees apply.
 Excess baggage fees apply for any bags exceeding the provided allowance, even for elite members.
 Hawaiian Airlines baggage fees are competitive and reflect the airline’s commitment to providing value for your journey.

 When flying with Hawaiian Airlines, you’re allowed one carry-on bag and one personal item, such as a purse, briefcase, or laptop bag, free of charge.
-Your carry-on bag should not exceed 22 inches x 9 inches x 14 inches in size and must weigh no more than 40 pounds.
+Your carry-on bag should not exceed 22 inches x 14 inches x 9 inches in size and must weigh no more than 25 pounds.
 It’s important to note that if you’re seated in a bulkhead seat, there’s no under-seat storage available.
 This means all carry-on baggage must be stowed in the overhead bin during take-off and landing.
 This policy ensures a smooth and comfortable experience for all passengers on board.

 Checking in for your Hawaiian Airlines flight is a breeze, with multiple options available.
 You can check in online, at the airport, or through the airline’s mobile app.
 Online check-in opens 24 hours before your flight’s departure, allowing you to secure your seat and avoid long lines at the airport.
 If you prefer to check in at the airport, you can use the designated check-in counters or the convenient self-service kiosks.
 For those with checked baggage, remember to proceed to the designated baggage drop-off area after checking in to ensure a smooth and efficient process.